 - 10 drops Peru Balsam essential oil

-Meanwhile, measure the Aloe Vera gel and Rose Hydrosol and combine.
-Now that the oils have cooled a bit, it is time to mix!
-I have tried this using a hand mixer, an immersion blender, and a traditional blender and they all work just fine.
-It really depends on your preference and what you have.
+4. Once the oils have cooled a bit, it is time to mix!
 If you are using a traditional blender, pour the melted oils and beeswax into the blender pitcher and turn on medium, gradually add the Aloe Vera/Rose Hydrosol mix in a slow steady stream.
 If you are using a hand mixer or hand immersion blender, you will do the same thing only hold the mixer/blender with one hand and do the pouring with your other hand.

-Pour the finished lotion into containers and allow to cool completely before putting on the lids.
+6. Pour the finished lotion into containers and allow to cool completely before putting on the lids.
 This recipe makes enough for about 2-3 cups of lotion (we filled three 4-ounce jars).
-If kept in a cool place, out of direct sunlight, the lotion should last just fine for several months, although you will likely use it up long before then!
+If kept in a cool place, out of direct sunlight, the lotion should last just fine for a month or so, although you will likely use it up long before then!

 *If you would like to make a thinner lotion, use 1 Tablespoon of beeswax, melted with the oils in the first step.